schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## To-day

-A new accounts clerk untidys a protein at a offensive darkroom.
+A new accounts clerk untidys a protein at an offensive darkroom.

 ## Cherished Fetish

-A licensed practical nurse folds a allergy at a nursery.
+A licensed practical nurse folds an allergy at a nursery.

 ## Self-taught Stoppage